SEMICeu/documentation/editorial_flow.md

 ## **Part 3: Publish the result**

-*5. Publish the generated artefacts*
+*Step 5.
+Publish the generated artefacts*

    To provide the consumers access to the updated artefacts that were just generated, the editor must publish them to the appropriate locations, by copying the content to other GitHub repositories.